washim/GorillaML_Plugins/docs/index.rst

     gorillaml-canvas init-db

-If facing any issue due to already existing db drop it from ``/installed_location/Anaconda3/var/`` and then try above command.
+.. note:: If facing any issue due to already existing db drop it from ``/installed_location/Anaconda3/var/`` and then try above command.

 .. warning:: Dont ignore or forget to run this command or else application stop working properly.